 4. Select the appropriate “Action” from the given list

 5. Select the appropriate ‘Scan Type’ from the given list.
 If you are comfortable writing regular expressions then choose ‘Regular Expression’ else ‘Boundary Based’ is the easiest way because in this you just need to provide Left and Right Boundaries of the dynamic value.

 6. Provide appropriate input(s) as per the selected ‘Scan Type’ option.

 7. The ‘Advanced’ option provides some additional settings like Always create new parameters, Replace with parameter only for exact matches, Reserve Search, Offset, Length etc. The advanced properties depend on the selected Scan Type.
 Hence some of the properties could be disabled.

 7. Once you added the rule click the ‘OK’ button.

 Next time you record the application VuGen detects the dynamic values based on the defined rule and replaces them with a correlation parameter.

 b.
 After Recording:

-This method is helpful when you do not have custom correlation rule and instruct VuGen to find out the dynamic values based on some pre-defined rules provided by LoadRunner.
-Once the script is recorded completely then VuGen has the ability to find out a significant percentage of dynamic values based on certain predefined rules.
+This method is helpful when you do not have a custom correlation rule and instruct VuGen to find out the dynamic values based on some pre-defined rules provided by LoadRunner.
+Once the script is recorded completely VuGen has the ability to find out a significant percentage of dynamic values based on certain predefined rules.
 To use this feature you need to enable the ‘Record Scan’ option by following: